 Please note: GTIL is unable to support individuals with developmental disability, significant cognitive or mental health needs, or health needs that cannot be met through community services.

-For information and application, please call the Gage Transition to Independent Living's Intake Coordinator Shannon Swanson at 416-481-0868 x229 or email email@example.com The GTIL is located at 100 Merton Street, Toronto, ON M4S 3G1 near Yonge Street and Davisville Avenue.
+For information and application, please call the Gage Transition to Independent Living's intake line at 416-481-0868 x229 or email GTILintake@westpark.org and a member of our team will get in touch with you.
+The GTIL is located at 100 Merton Street, Toronto, ON M4S 3G1 near Yonge Street and Davisville Avenue.

 Applicants must be eligible for rent subsidy (either on ODSP or other income).
 Cost of attendant services and education at GTIL is covered by the Ministry of Health.
 Clients are responsible for furnishing apartment, subsidized rent and regular living expenses (phone, cable etc.)